jimhigson/oboe.js/writing/main/5_Implementation.md

 facet/receptacle notation is used to show the flow of events with event names in capitals.](images/overallDesign.png)

+Oboe's architecture has been designed to so that I may have as much confidence as possible regarding the correct working of the library through automated testing.
+Designing a system to be amenable to testing in this case meant splitting into many co-operating parts each with an easily specified remit.

 Although there is limited encapsulation to follow an OO-style arrangement, data is hidden.
 Outside of Oboe, only a restricted public API is exposed.
 Not only are the internals inaccessible, they are